SSI-Sport-Tech/ssh-tunnel-setup-for-power-bi-desktop-on-windows/README.md

 ## Documentation

 ### Introduction
-This setup will allow you to securely connect to a remote data source via SSH tunneling while using Power BI Desktop on your Windows PC.
+This setup will allow you to securely connect to a remote data source (specifically MySQL) via SSH tunneling while using Power BI Desktop on your Windows PC.

 ### Important
 **<u>Do not download Power BI from Microsoft Store, as the solution proposed is not compatible, download from the executable from Microsoft Website instead!</u>**